Person mit Noise-Cancelling-Kopfhörern

 • 30 Euro cheaper at list price

-Three use-cases typically decide the purchase.
-First: commuters on long-distance or suburban trains.
-Here the Sony has a marginal edge thanks to its adaptive ANC, which reacts faster to sound changes (entering tunnels, doors opening, switching carriages).
-If you commute for three or more hours a week, compare them directly in a demo.
+Three use cases typically decide the purchasing decision.
+Firstly: commuters on ICE or S-Bahn trains.
+Here, Sony has a marginal advantage due to its adaptive ANC, which reacts faster to sound changes (tunnel entrances, door openings, carriage changes).
+Those who commute three or more hours a week should compare this directly in the demo.

-Second: working from home with calls.
-Here the Bose takes the lead.
-Its ANC is more reliable against constant office noise, the microphone delivers clearer voices in calls, and the pause-on-take-off detection with the IMU sensor works reliably.
-If you have ten or more calls a week, you’ll save time.
+Secondly: home office with calls.
+Here, Bose takes the lead.
+The ANC is more reliable in constant office noise, the microphone delivers a clearer voice during calls, and the pause-on-take-off detection with the IMU sensor works reliably.
+Those with ten or more calls per week save time.

-Third: audiophile listening with Apple Music Lossless or Tidal.
-Here the Sony shines with richer mid and high frequencies plus LDAC bitrate.
-Bose’s USB-C Lossless isn’t far behind, but its warmer bass tuning can be too much for classical or jazz.
+Thirdly: audiophile listening with Apple Music Lossless or Tidal.
+Here, Sony scores with its more detailed midrange and treble plus the LDAC bitrate.
+Bose with USB-C Lossless is not far behind, but has a warmer bass characteristic that can be too much for classical or jazz.

-Six months of parallel daily use produced an honest verdict: both are excellent headphones.
-If you’re hunting for a winner, the answer isn’t in the sound signature.
+Six months of parallel daily use yield the honest verdict: both are very good headphones.
+Those seeking a winner are looking for an answer that doesn’t lie in the sound profile.

-Is upgrading from Bose QC Ultra (Gen 1) to Gen 2 worth it?
+Is it worth upgrading from Bose QC Ultra (Gen 1) to Gen 2?

-Only if the Gen 1’s battery is degrading or its ANC performance no longer meets your needs.
-The sound upgrade is marginal; the real bonus is the USB-C Lossless mode, which adds tangible value for studio workflows.
+Only if the Gen 1 battery shows weaknesses or the ANC performance is no longer sufficient.
+The sound-wise jump is small; the USB-C Lossless mode is the concrete added value for studio workflows.

-The XM6 delivers improved Adaptive ANC and a subtly refined soundstage.
-If you own the XM5, waiting is reasonable.
-If you’re coming from XM4 or earlier, the ANC leap is significant.
+XM6 has improved Adaptive ANC and a slightly revised sound profile.
+If you have XM5, you can wait.
+If you’re coming from XM4 or older, you’ll benefit significantly from the ANC update.

 Does Bose Lossless work with any USB-C cable?

-Sony supports 360 Reality Audio with Tidal and Deezer tracks.
-Bose offers its own Immersive Audio, processed on-the-fly without requiring specific content.
-Choose Sony for active Spatial-Audio tracks; choose Bose to spatialise standard stereo material.
+Sony supports 360 Reality Audio with Tidal and Deezer content.
+Bose has its own Immersive Audio, which is actively processed during playback without requiring specific content.
+If you actively listen to Spatial Audio content, choose Sony.
+If you want to spatialize stereo material, choose Bose.

 Also available in